-Yes, female babies are born with all the egg cells they’re ever going to have.
-No new egg cells are made during your lifetime.
+Yes, babies who have ovaries are born with all the egg cells they’re ever going to have.
+No new egg cells are made during their lifetime.

 FYI: Egg terminology

 An immature egg is called an oocyte.
-Oocytes rest in follicles (fluid-filled sacs that contain an immature egg) in your ovaries until they begin to mature.
+Oocytes rest in follicles (fluid-filled sacs) in your ovaries until they begin to mature.

 The oocyte grows up to be an ootid and develops into an ovum (plural: ova), or mature egg.
-Since this isn’t a science course, we’ll mainly stick to the word we’re most familiar with — egg.
+For clarity, we’ll mainly stick to the name we’re most familiar with — “egg.”

 Good question.
 The eggs are there, so what’s stopping the menstrual cycle from starting up?

 The menstrual cycle is on hold until you reach puberty.
 Puberty begins when the hypothalamus in your brain starts to produce gonadotropin-releasing hormone (GnRH).

 In turn, GnRH stimulates the pituitary gland to produce follicle-stimulating hormone (FSH).
 FSH begins the process of egg development and causes estrogen levels to rise.